 The Takeout Alternative.
 Learn how to make some of your favorite takeout dishes at home.
 In this class, we’ll make pork dumplings – steamed and pan-fried – followed by crispy orange chicken.
 Coconut ice cream with lime zest for dessert.

 The Magic of India.
 Try your hand at these easy samosas stuffed with curried potatoes and peas.
 The main course packs a punch – a savory chicken tikka masala.
 Cool your taste buds with a mango lassi for dessert.

 Gluten-Free Fun.
 We’ll start with chicken and ginger lettuce wraps with a yummy peanut sauce followed by crispy parmesan quinoa cakes over spinach.
-Bananas Foster for dessert.
+Chocolate mousse for dessert.

 The Lap of Luxury.
 These smoked salmon mousse puffs are rich and savory.
 Next up?
 Enjoy a grilled filet mignon in a port wine reduction sauce accompanied by prosciutto-wrapped asparagus and hasselbach potatoes with dill sauce.
 Top it all off with an indulgent creme brulee.

 An Elegant Evening Out: Start with these savory gougeres (cheese puffs) and then have some fun making salmon en papilotte over Brussel Sprout Bacon hash.
 Creme brulee for dessert.

 A Taste of Italy.
 Start with a savory olive panzanella salad followed by a classic Milanese risotto topped with lemony shrimp.
 Chocolate-dipped cannolis for dessert.